The Carpenters: Richard

-Richard Carpenter was the creative force behind the Carpenters' sound.
-An accomplished keyboard player, composer and arranger, music critic Daniel Levitin called him "one of the most gifted arrangers to emerge in popular music."
+Richard Carpenter was the creative force behind the Carpenters' sound, as an accomplished keyboard player, composer and arranger.
+Music critic Daniel Levitin called him "one of the most gifted arrangers to emerge in popular music."
 The duo's smooth harmonies were not in step with contemporary music, which was dominated by heavy rock.
 Instead, the Carpenters strove for a rich and melodic sound, along the same vein as the Beach Boys and the Mamas & the Papas, but with greater fullness and orchestration including frequent use of small string and horn sections and introspective lyrics centred around relationships.
 Richard also admired the musicianship and arranging skills of Frank Zappa, and the two briefly met backstage at the Billboard Forum in 1975.
 He has credited Judd Conlon as a key influence on his vocal arranging.

 Many of Richard's arrangements were classically influenced, featuring strings and occasional brass and woodwind, such as the Tijuana Brass-style couplets in the chorus of "Superstar", which did not appear in the original.
 He later said "if you don't have the right arrangement for that song, the singer's going nowhere and neither is the song".
 As well as arranging all of the parts for musicians, he scored drum notation, showing where individual components of a kit were supposed to be played.
 He also scored bass lines that he knew Joe Osborn would enjoy playing and fit his style.
 Most Carpenters albums credit Ron Gorow, who sometimes took some of Richard's arrangements worked out on piano and wrote the actual sheet music notation onto paper.

 Richard frequently played the Wurlitzer electric piano, which he purchased during his Spectrum days.
 He also played the grand piano, Hammond organ, synthesizer and the harpsichord.
 In the studio, he dubbed the Wurlitzer over acoustic piano parts to thicken the sound.
 From the mid-1970s, he used Fender Rhodes pianos, and kept up to date with music technology.
 While touring, he alternated between grand piano, Rhodes and Wurlitzer on stage, for different songs.